Skip to content

 Does West Virginia Wesleyan College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-West Virginia Wesleyan College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.59%, a more modest figure.
+West Virginia Wesleyan College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.59%, a more modest figure.
 About 6.7% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 8.9% go on to reach the top of the income ladder.
-The median family income of students sits near $86,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $86,300, a snapshot of the campus's socioeconomic mix.

 0.59%